Fadli Zon: Praise of Putin

-On 30 March 2018, in the run-up to Indonesia's 2019 presidential election, Fadli posted on Twitter that Indomesia needed a leader like Russian President Vladimir Putin.
+On 30 March 2018, in the run-up to Indonesia's 2019 presidential election, Fadli posted on Twitter that Indonesia needed a leader like Russian President Vladimir Putin.
 "If you want us to rise and be victorious, Indonesia needs a leader like Vladimir Putin: brave, visionary, intelligent, wise, not too many debts, not clueless," he tweeted.
 He then suggested Prabowo would be the such a leader: "PUTIN can also be an abbreviation for PRABOWO UNTUK INDONESIA [Prabowo for Indonesia].
 God willing he will help Indonesia rise up instead of going bankrupt."
 Indonesian Democratic Party of Struggle (PDIP) official Andreas Hugo Pareira responded to Fadli's stance by suggesting that he “just move to Russia”.

 On 5 February 2019, Fadli tweeted an apology to the Russian Embassy in Jakarta, after Jokowi had complained that rival presidential candidate Prabowo was trying to win the election by using a “Russian propaganda” misinformation strategy, aided by foreign consultants, to divide the nation.
 Fadli tweeted: "I beg forgiveness for the statement of President @jokowi, which was hasty."